HOME

 Marco uses the rocks to help him shed his skin.

 Some snakes shed about once a month, while others shed about once a year.
-Marco is a Honduran Milk Snake, and he sheds once a month.
+Marco is a Honduran milk snake, and he sheds about once a month.

 Fun Reptile Facts